 If you liked our Mexican quick pickled onions recipe, you’re going to love this Mexican quick pickled red cabbage recipe for col roja en escabeche, col lombarda en escabeche or col morada en escabeche, all of which mean red cabbage or purple cabbage in escabeche.
 ‘Col’ is cabbage and ‘escabeche’ refers to the process of ‘cooking’ in an acidic marinade of vinegar and water to which salt, pepper, maybe sugar, and perhaps herbs and spices, such as bay leaves and oregano are added.

-Despite sharing this recipe for quick pickled red cabbage because we’ve suggested it as a topping or accompaniment to some of our Mexican recipes, I’ve left ‘Mexican’ off the title this time, because as we know pickles have a long history of being made all over the world.
+Despite sharing this recipe for quick pickled red cabbage because we’ve suggested it as a topping or accompaniment to many of our Mexican recipes, I left ‘Mexican’ off the title this time, because pickles have a long history of being made all over the world.
 An Egyptian pickles recipe doesn’t differ all that much from a Russian pickles recipe, which isn’t all that different to a Cambodian pickles recipe.

 Before I tell you more about pickles and this Mexican quick pickled red cabbage recipe, we have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve cooked our recipes and enjoyed them, please consider supporting Grantourismo by using our links to buy travel insurance, rent a car or campervan or motorhome, book accommodation, or book a tour on Klook or Get Your Guide.
 You could also browse our Grantourismo store for gifts for food lovers, including fun reusable cloth face masks designed with Terence’s images.